-- d) Click Apply. - Step 4 Use a test set to confirm that a valid signal exists on the line.
+- b) To determine this virtually, double-click the card in CTC to display the card view and complete the following substeps: - Click the Provisioning > Line tabs. - Verify that the Admin State column lists the port as IS. - d) Click Apply. - Step 4 Use a test set to confirm that a valid signal exists on the line.
 Test the line as close to the receiving card as possible.
 For specific procedures to use the test set equipment, consult the manufacturer. - Step 5 If a valid signal is not present and the transmitting device is operational, replace the cable connecting the transmitting device to the port.
-To do this, refer to the Install Hardware chapter in the Cisco ONS 15454 Procedure Guide. - Step 6 Repeat Steps Step 1, on page 186 to Step 5, on page 187 for any other port on the card that reports the LOS-RAMAN condition. - Step 7 If no other alarms are present that could be the source of the LOS-RAMAN condition, or if clearing an alarm did not clear the LOS-RAMAN condition, complete the Physically Replace a Card, on page 303 procedure for the reporting card. - Note When you replace a card with the identical type of card, you do not need to make any changes to the database.
+To do this, refer to the Install Hardware chapter in the Cisco ONS 15454 Procedure Guide. - Step 6 Repeat Steps Step 1, on page 191 to Step 5, on page 192 for any other port on the card that reports the LOS-RAMAN condition. - Step 7 If no other alarms are present that could be the source of the LOS-RAMAN condition, or if clearing an alarm did not clear the LOS-RAMAN condition, complete the Physically Replace a Card, on page 309 procedure for the reporting card.

+Note When you replace a card with the identical type of card, you do not need to make any changes to the database.